s-glass/reading-notes/201/class7.md

 **1. Explain prototypes and inheritance via an analogy from your previous work experience.
 NOTE: This is a very common front end developer interview question.**

+I've been trying to figure this out and won't get it by the time the deadline comes here soon, so I'm using this as a placeholder and will update when I figure it out.

 ------------------------------------